aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated_staking.md

 ## Rewards

-Rewards for delegation staking are calculated by using:
+Rewards for delegated staking are calculated by using:

 1. The rewards_rate, an annual percentage yield (APY), i.e., rewards accrue as a compound interest on your current staked amount.
 2. Delegator stake